 How to Get a New Passport

-- If you already have a passport, you may be eligible to renew by mail.
-Learn more here: How to Apply for a Passport Renewal.
+- If you already have a passport, you may be eligible to renew your current passport.
+You can learn more here: How To Renew Your Passport

 - If you’re not eligible to renew by mail, follow these instructions to apply for a new passport: How to Apply for a New Passport